oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 buffers that don't have the `mem_channel` property will all be allocated in channel `1`.

-For FPGA boards that have multiple memory types, it is possible to select which memory you want to disable burst-interleaving for by passing the memory type to the `-Xsno-interleaving` flag: `-Xsno-interleaving=<global_memory_type>`.

 An important observation is that the `mem_channel` property is a runtime specification which means you can change the selected channel ID for each buffer without having to recompile the device code.
 In other words, when you